Milwaukee One-Key Tool Technology – All You Need to Know

 I remember when mainstream tools were first going cordless back in the early 80s.
 It was exciting to think you could drill a hole or drive a screw without being tethered to a power cord.
 Then came lithium-ion around 2005, and everything pretty much got better, faster, stronger, cheaper, and more flexible.
 People don’t realize, however, that it was brushless technology that really leapfrogged us into the age of “smart” tools.
 By using electronically commutated motors, manufacturers now had the ability to control torque and speed (and even clutches) digitally.

-Update 7/22/19: Milwaukee One-Key now has an updated Inventory system, and new features for People, Places, Transfers, and Alerts. check out our hands-on review.
-The original article was published on March 17, 2016
+Check out our hands-on review of Milwaukee One-Key with its updated Inventory system, and new features for People, Places, Transfers, and Alerts.

 How It Works

 With new Milwaukee tools, One-Key can register a new tool by simply scanning for nearby tools, connecting to them, and automatically registering the tool type, serial number, and model number.
 You can then give it a tool number and show where you purchased it.
 You can also upload the receipt which then goes into the cloud.
 Checking out a tool from the tool crib is easy, and when a job is completed you can mark the tool(s) as returned, missing, or damaged.

 For any tools without One-Key, you can add the Milwaukee Tick tool tracker to add that product or tool to your inventory.

 This is the first free piece of mobile software available to end-users that targets companies of any size.
 It shows the tool photo, manufacturer, tool description, model, tool number, and location.
 The app also stores helpful info on the tool like the serial number, category, and purchase information (giving you the “when, where, how much” info you need).
 Finally, it even accesses your smart phone’s camera and lets you store digital proofs of purchase for each of your tools.